Guilin & Yangshuo

-There is a very good reason why Guilin is one of the best known traveller’s destinations in China.
-The town’s impressive natural beauty, cultural charm and its convenient location makes it a must-visit when venturing to Southern China.
-Enveloped between two rivers, four lakes and breathtaking mountains Guilin sits at the epicentre of natural splendour.
+There is a very good reason why the areas of Guilin and Yangshuo are some of the best known traveller’s destinations in China.
+The impressive natural beauty, cultural charm and convenient location makes them a must-visit when venturing to Southern China.
+Enveloped between two rivers, four lakes and breathtaking mountains Guilin and Yangshuo sit at the epicentre of natural splendour.

-Immerse yourself in the historical and natural wonderland that this impressive town and its surroundings have to offer and we guarantee you will leave feeling inspired.
+Immerse yourself in the historical and natural wonderland that these beautiful towns and surroundings have to offer and we guarantee you will leave feeling inspired.

 The Li River meanders through 105 miles of China’s most stunning countryside.
 No matter what time of year, a river cruise should be at the top of every traveller’s list.
 Located on the banks of the Li River, Seven Stars Park is Guilin’s largest and the most scenic park.
 The park is comprised of elegant mountains, stone forest, deep and impressive valleys, a plethora of wildlife and plants, and a number of cultural relics.